 Dragonheart was born out of my love for the beauty of flowers and the continual joy and delight that I find in growing and sharing them.

 Using over two decades of experience and training in organic farming and plant breeding I grow and save seeds from my flowers and ornamental greens using sustainable and generative practices that feed and build the soil and the soil microbiome.
-My gardens are located on my 5-acre home property where I live with my husband Cameron, young son Oliver, and our fur children Malcolm the dog and Little One the cat.
+My gardens are located on my 5-acre home property where I live with my husband Cameron, young son Oliver, and our fur children Malcolm and Arlo the dogs and Little One the cat.
 We all delight in playing outside and growing fruit trees, beautiful ornamentals, and food to sustain and nourish ourselves.

 I am always seeking out and trying new flowers, looking for unique and gorgeous additions to my garden.
 I strive to provide and use flowers that are a little different than the norm, always on the lookout for flowers that are astonishing in beauty, texture, color, and form, as well being hardy and robust plants that thrive here in the Pacific Northwest.